 State transfer from a DCUCOPF to a QuasiDynamicACPF scenario

-Different types of scenarios are used for different purposes; some are used to minimize the production cost of the generation fleet, while others are used to understand the technical limitations of the network.
-In SAInt, the State Transfer feature can export events and profiles from one scenario type to be used as inputs for another.
+Different types of scenarios are used for different purposes; some are used to minimize the production cost of the generation fleet, while others are used to understanding the technical limitations of the network.
+In SAInt, the Integrated Planner tool can export events and profiles from one scenario type to be used as inputs for another.

 This guide shows how to transfer the commitment of the generation fleet and the dispatch of both generation and demand units from a DCUCOPF scenario to a ACPF scenario.
 In order to evaluate the technical limitations of the network (such as current line loading and network congestion levels).